By MedLinket Clinical Education Team · Reviewed by Biomedical Engineering Department · Updated: April 2026 · 10 min read

 | All Leads Off | Complete signal loss | Check trunk cable connection to monitor first |

-Practical tip from the bedside: If the monitor says "RA Off" but only leads I and II look abnormal while lead III is clean, that confirms it—leads I and II both use the RA electrode, while lead III does not.
-Understanding how ECG leads relate to electrode positions makes troubleshooting much faster.
-For color code details and placement guidance, see our 5-lead ECG placement guide or 3-lead ECG placement guide.
+Bedside shortcut: if the monitor says "RA Off" but only Leads I and II look abnormal while Lead III is clean, that confirms it — Leads I and II both use the RA electrode, while Lead III does not.
+Understanding how ECG leads relate to electrode positions turns this into a 5-second diagnosis.
+For color codes and placement details, see our 5-lead ECG placement guide or 3-lead ECG placement guide.

-Follow this sequence from the patient back to the machine.
-Troubleshooting from the patient side outward is a recognized best practice because accessory issues are the most common failure point in ECG monitoring.
+Work from the patient back toward the machine.
+Troubleshooting from the patient outward is the recognized best practice because accessory issues are by far the most common failure point in ECG monitoring — and they're also the fastest to fix.

 Physically check each electrode.
 Look for edges peeling up, electrodes that have shifted position, or patches that have fallen off entirely.
-Patient movement, diaphoresis (sweating), and restlessness are common reasons electrodes detach—especially on night shifts when patients roll in their sleep.
+Patient movement, diaphoresis, and restlessness are common reasons electrodes detach — especially on night shifts when patients roll in their sleep and pull cables under their bodies.

-Confirm that each ECG leadwire snap or clip is firmly seated on its electrode.
+Confirm each ECG leadwire snap or clip is firmly seated on its electrode.
 Snap connectors should click securely; grabber (pinch) connectors should grip the electrode button without wobbling.
-A loose connection here is one of the most overlooked causes of "Leads Off" alarms.
+A loose connection here is one of the most overlooked causes of "Leads Off" — and it's the one that drives experienced nurses crazy because the visual inspection looks fine.

 MedLinket ECG cables are available in both snap and grabber configurations to match your hospital's standard.